abilalakin/Bioinformatics/README.md

 # Bioinformatics
-Programming assignment for Ceng465 Introduction to Bioinformatics course.
+It only involves the programming assignment for Ceng465 Introduction to Bioinformatics course for the moment.
 It'll hopefully grow up in upcoming times.